lifepillar/vim-mucomplete/Readme.md

 ```

 in your `.vimrc`.
 Automatic completion may be enabled and disabled at any time
 with `:MUcompleteAutoToggle`.
-If autocompletion looks a little too overzealous
+If autocompletion looks a little overzealous to
-for you, you may set:
+you, you may set:

 ```vim
 let g:mucomplete#delayed_completion = 1
 ```

-Then, MUcomplete kicks in only when you pause typing (for `updatetime`
+Then, MUcomplete will kick in only when you pause typing (for `updatetime`
 milliseconds).

 By default, MUcomplete attempts: